Sir Henry Wilson, 1st Baronet: Boer War

-Tensions mount

-In January 1896 Wilson thought the Jameson Raid "very curious" and "most extraordinary".
-In January 1896 he seemed likely to be appointed brigade major of the 2nd brigade at Aldershot if the current incumbent, Jack Cowans, a notorious womaniser with a penchant for "rough trade", resigned, although in the event this did not happen until early September.
-In February 1896 he submitted a 21-page paper on Italian Eritrea, and in March 1896 he briefed Wolseley on the recent Italian defeat at Adowa.

 Believing war with the Transvaal "very likely" from spring 1897, Wilson canvassed for a place in any expeditionary force.
-That spring he helped Major H. P. Northcott, head of the British Empire section in the Intelligence Division, draw up a plan "for knocking Kruger's head off", and arranged a lunch with Northcott and Lord Roberts (then Commander-in-Chief, Ireland) at White's.
+That spring he helped Major H. P. Northcott, head of the British Empire section in the Intelligence Division, draw up a plan "for knocking Kruger's head off".
 Leo Amery later claimed that Wilson and Lieutenant Dawnay helped Roberts draw up what would become his eventual plan for invading the Boer republics from the west.
 He received a medal for riding in Queen Victoria's Diamond Jubilee procession, but regretted that he had not won a war medal.
 To his regret, and unlike his friend Rawlinson, Wilson missed out on a posting to the 1898 Sudan Expedition.
+When tensions mounted again in the summer of 1899, Wilson was appointed brigade major of the 3rd brigade, now renamed the 4th or "Light" brigade at Aldershot, which from 9 October was under the command of Neville Lyttelton.
+War was declared on 11 October 1899, and he arrived at Cape Town on 18 November.